irith-k/AutoMap/SimpleReactFlowExample/readme.txt

 This project allows users to generate and visualize mind maps based on a given topic using React Flow and an AI-powered backend.

 ## Project Structure
-The project is contained within the `mind-map-app` folder, which includes both the frontend and backend code.
+The project is contained within the `SimpleReactFlowExample` folder, which includes both the frontend and backend code.

 ### File Structure:
-- `mind-map-app/app/page.js`: Frontend code (React Flow visualization)
+- `/app/page.js`: Frontend code (React Flow visualization)
-- `mind-map-app/server.js`: Backend code (API to generate mind map data)
+- `/server.js`: Backend code (API to generate mind map data)

 ## Installation